Merkur Spiel-Arena: Naming rights

 The naming rights to the stadium are currently held by gambling company Gauselmann.

 From July 2009 to August 2018, the clothing manufacturer Esprit held the naming rights.
 Prior to July 2009, the German airline LTU held the naming rights.

 Düsseldorf's mayor Dirk Elbers stated that, due to treaty obligations, the arena would lose its sponsor name and be renamed Düsseldorf Arena for the period of the Eurovision Song Contest 2011 which was held there in May 2011.

+The stadium's title sponsor since 2018 is the Merkur Group, a gambling company.